4985cristian-arch/vicoart-privacy/index.md

 ## 1. About Vicoart

-Vicoart is a wall visualisation application designed to help users preview decorative finishes on real walls.
+Vicoart is a wall visualisation application designed to help users preview decorative finishes on photographs of real walls.

-The application allows users to create projects, select or photograph a room image, identify a wall, preview decorative finishes, compare results, and save project variations.
+The application allows users to create an account, create projects, select or photograph a room image, identify and refine a wall selection, preview decorative finishes, compare results, and save project variations locally on their device.

-The current version of Vicoart does not require users to create an account.
+Vicoart uses user accounts for authentication and account-related functionality.

+Saved Vicoart projects are currently primarily local to the user's device.
+Vicoart does not currently provide cloud synchronisation of saved projects.

 ## 2. Information Vicoart Processes

+### Account information

+When you create or use a Vicoart account, information associated with your account and authentication may be processed, including:

+- your email address;
+- a user or account identifier;
+- authentication and session information;
+- email-confirmation status;
+- information required for password recovery;
+- information required for account security and account deletion.

+Vicoart uses Supabase to provide authentication and account-management infrastructure.

+Passwords are handled through Supabase Auth.
+According to Supabase's current documentation, passwords are stored as cryptographic hashes rather than as plain-text passwords.

 ### Photos and room images

-When you choose a photo or take a photo for use in Vicoart, the image is used to identify the selected wall and generate a decorative finish preview.
+When you choose a photograph from your device or take a photograph for use in Vicoart, the image is used to provide Vicoart's wall-selection and decorative-finish visualisation functionality.

-Before an image is uploaded for processing, Vicoart creates a sanitised copy intended to remove image metadata such as EXIF information and GPS location metadata.
+Before a photograph is uploaded for processing, Vicoart creates a sanitised processing copy designed to remove source metadata such as EXIF information, GPS location metadata, XMP data, comments and the original source filename.

+The original photograph in your device gallery is not modified by this sanitisation process.

-Vicoart does not intentionally collect precise location information from your photographs.
+Vicoart does not intentionally collect precise location information from photographs.

 ### Wall-selection information